Legal

 Payment and platform links

-Payment, review, map, social, app store and platform-specific QR codes depend on third-party services.
+Payment, review, map, social, app store and platform QR codes depend on outside services.
 Those services can change flows, fees, login requirements, review policies, URL formats or app behavior. qrcodeq can help create the QR image, but it cannot control what happens after the scan.

 Barcodes